Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Distributed Reformulation of the Original Problem

 \section{Distributed Reformulation of the Original Problem \eqref{eq:Original_Problem}}

 In this section, we detail the series of reformulations required to transform the problem \eqref{eq:Original_Problem} to a distributed format that can be solved by the two-level distributed algorithm.
 To this end, first, we deal with the objective function \eqref{eq:Original_Problem_Obj}.
-We define $U$ slack variables $t_u,~\forall u,$ as the lower bound for \mbox{$\log_2(1+\gamma_u),~\forall u$}.
-Accordingly, the objective function can be replaced by \mbox{$f(\mathbf{t})=\sum_{u=1}^{U} \log_2(t_u)$}, where $\mathbf{t}=[1,\dots,t_U]^\top \in {\mathbb{R}^+}^{U}$.
-The $U$ newly defined constraints will be added to the problem as
+We introduce $U$ slack variables $t_u,~\forall u,$ as the lower bound for \mbox{$\log_2(1+\gamma_u),~\forall u$}.
+Accordingly, the original objective function \eqref{eq:Original_Problem_Obj} can be equivalently replaced by \mbox{$f(\mathbf{t})=\sum_{u=1}^{U} \log_2(t_u)$}, where $\mathbf{t}=[t_1,\dots,t_U]^\top \in {\mathbb{R}^+}^{U}$.
+This reformulation introduces the following $U$ additional constraints: